BlackAsLight/DocScripts/README.md

 ## Installation

-Click on the `.user.js` script above that you'd like to have installed on TamperMonkey, then click the Raw button located somewhere on your screen.
-TampkerMonkey should take over from there prompting you with an install button.
+Click on the `.user.js` script above that you'd like to have installed on [TamperMonkey](https://www.tampermonkey.net/), then click the Raw button located somewhere on your screen.
+[TamperMonkey](https://www.tampermonkey.net/) should take over from there prompting you with an install button.

 ## Script Description